ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 ## Learning analytics tools and toolkits

-With all the knowledge we have accummulated throughout the previous sections, let's now look at a few real examples of LA solutions for particular purposes and settings... and what toolkits you could use to build your own prototypes, if you don't find a solution among those other researchers have built.
+With all the knowledge we have accumulated throughout the previous sections, let's now look at a few real examples of LA solutions for particular purposes and settings... and what toolkits you could use to build your own prototypes, if you don't find a solution among those other researchers have built.

 ### Tool example: Analyzing small-group collaboration with CoTrack